L-Michael1/angel-of-death/README.md

 ## Features

 - Upload/download files to/from server
-- Display information stored in the firles (and about the files) in a user-friendly format
+- Display information stored in the files (and about the files) in a user-friendly format
 - Update files on the server
 - Create new files on the server
 - Save uploaded files in the MySQL database